Loss Spike in Training Neural Networks: Revisit the flatness-generalization picture

 Motivated by the loss spike analysis from the frequency perspective, we further revisit the common flatness-generalization picture.
 A series of previous works \citep{hochreiter1997flat,li2017visualizing} attempt to link the flatness of the loss landscape with generalization, so as to characterize the model through flatness conveniently.
 A classic empirical illustration is shown in Fig. \ref{pic:flatness_drawio}, which vividly expresses the reason why flat solutions tend to have better generalization.
 Usually, the training loss landscape and the test landscape do not exactly coincide due to sampling noise.
 A flat solution would be robust to the perturbation while a sharp solution would not.
 For such a one-dimensional case, this analysis is valid, but the loss landscape of a NN case is very high-dimensional, and such simple visualization or explanation is yet to be validated.

-The first eigen direction of the loss Hessian, i.e., the eigen direction corresponding to the maximum eigenvalue, is the sharpest direction.
+The first eigendirection of the loss Hessian, i.e., the eigendirection corresponding to the maximum eigenvalue, is the sharpest direction.
 Based on the flatness-generalization picture, it is natural to use the maximum eigenvalue as the measure for the flatness, which can also indicate generalization.
 However, this naive analysis is not always correct for neural networks.